WayneJin0918/SRUM/README.md

 Bagel provide the scripts for evaluating VLM, T2I and Editing benchmarks.
 Please See [EVAL](EVAL.md) for more details.

+And if you want eval on T2I-CompBench, referring using file in `SRUM/CompBench_eval`, it is easy to start.

 ## 📊 Benchmarks